 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines its scope, provides multiple natural trigger phrases, and explicitly delineates its boundary from a related skill.
-The inclusion of specific API categories (detections, alerts, hosts, RTR) and SDK names (FalconPy, gofalcon) gives Claude strong signals for when to select this skill.
-The DO NOT TRIGGER clause is a particularly effective addition for reducing false positives.
+The inclusion of specific API categories (detections, alerts, hosts, RTR), library names (FalconPy, gofalcon), and a DO NOT TRIGGER clause makes it highly effective for skill selection among many options.

 | Dimension | Reasoning | Score |